GabrielRaithz/robot-twitter-talker/README.md

 # robot-twitter-talker

 Hi!
 This is a chatbot integrated with twitter and a sentiment analysis.
-The project is build on a microservices architecture that is distributed in 3 bases.
+The project is build on a microservices architecture distributed in 3 bases.
 - The first one is the 'Chato' wich is the bot, created with the rivescript API (https://www.rivescript.com/about) so we can say that the 'Chato' is the brain of our aplication.
 - The other one is the 'Sentimenter' wich is our sentiment analyst, so it may be... the heart?
 - The last one is the 'Writer' that is the integration that we have to the twitter API.
 So it is our tongue or arms? idk u decide.